amosnjoroge/buckhill-qa-automation-eng-task/bugs/qa-6.md

 Despite completing the user creation process, the newly created user account does not persist in the database.
 As a result, the user cannot log in with the provided credentials, and the account does not appear in the application's user list.

-## Additional Information

-- This issue consistently occurs across different browsers and operating systems.
-- No JavaScript errors or warnings related to user creation are displayed in the browser console.
-- Other functionalities within the application, such as editing existing users, appear to work as expected.

 ## Environment

 - Browser: Chrome (Version 115.0.5790.114)